Several states threaten to redraw congressional maps after Texas kicks off fight

 Dozens of Democrats left Texas in a Hail Mary to halt a vote on redistricting, leaving the legislature without enough lawmakers present — called a quorum — to proceed.

-Democrats, who didn't show up for a second day Tuesday, wouldn't have the votes to stop the bill otherwise.
+Democrats, who didn't show up for a third day Wednesday, wouldn't have the votes to stop the bill otherwise.

 In response, Gov. Gregg Abbott and fellow Republicans are threatening the Democrats who left with arrests, fines and removal from office.